-Current Grantees are organizations that have been awarded Howard Gilman Foundation funding during or after calendar year 2015.
-New Applicants are organizations that have never applied before, or that have NOT been awarded Foundation funding during or after calendar year 2015.
-If your organization was awarded funding during or after calendar year 2015, and then subsequently declined for funding, it is considered a New Applicant.
+Current Grantees are organizations that have been awarded Howard Gilman Foundation funding in the last calendar year.
+New Applicants are organizations that have never applied before, or that have NOT been awarded Foundation funding in the last calendar year.

 If my organization received funding last year, do I need to fill out an LOI in order to reapply?

-If you are a current grantee (a current grantee is defined as an organization that was awarded funding during the previous calendar year), you should fill out an Intent to Apply in place of an LOI.
-You can find more information about the Intent to Apply on our Application Preview page.
+If you are a current grantee (a current grantee is defined as an organization that was awarded funding during the last calendar year), you should fill out an Intent to Apply in place of an LOI.
+You can find more information about the Intent to Apply on our Funding Process page.

 Is my organization still a New Applicant even if it was previously invited to apply?